Stravaig-Projects/Stravaig.Avalonia.Controls.Icons/src/Stravaig.Avalonia.Controls.Icons/readme.md

 ### Properties

 * `IconType`: `enum PhosphorIconType` The type of icon to display.
 One of `Thin`, `Light`, `Regular`, `Bold`, `Fill`, or `Duotone`.
-* `IconName`: `enum PhosphorIconName` - The name of the icon to display.
+* `IconName`: `enum PhosphorIconName` The name of the icon to display.
 The enum values are based on the pascal cased version of the icon name.
-* `Color` - The HsvColor to display the icon.
+* `Foreground`: `IBrush` The brush to use to display the icon.
+Note: Only SolidColorBrush is supported.